 It can be as simple as connecting colleagues.
 If an associate gets a question regarding mattresses and they don’t know the answer, but they know the person who does, they can quickly reach out to their colleague to get an answer.

 But what if it’s a small shop, like a convenience store, that only has one employee working on certain shifts?
-Well, if that employee is connected to a communications system with an AI coach, they know they can find out product information just by asking the AI coach a simple question, such as, “how many calories are in a slushy?”
+Well, if that employee is connected to a communications system with an AI assistant, they know they can find out product information just by asking the AI assistant a simple question, such as, “how many calories are in a slushy?”

 In both cases, providing knowledge on demand not only allows employees to give the correct answer to customer queries but also gives them the confidence to engage with customers in the first place.
 Instead of shying away from customers, afraid they’ll ask a question the shop assistant doesn’t know, the assistant can approach shoppers knowing they have the tools and support they need to truly put the customer first.